jundalisay/spblist/content/en/research/descartes/man/article-10b.md

 This gives them enough space to flow easily from the brain into the muscles to which these tubes or nerves extend to.

-The small nerve `B` `F` enters muscle `D`, which I assume is one of those that move the eye.
+The small nerve `B` `F` enters muscle `D` which moves the eye.
+That muscle has many small branches enveloped in a loose membrane.
+- The aminal spirits divide into those many branches.

-Once it reaches there, it divides into many small branches enveloped in a loose membrane, which can expand or contract depending on the amount of animal spirits entering or leaving the muscle.
+- This membrane can expand or contract depending on the amount of animal spirits entering or leaving the muscle.

 The muscle swells and contracts when the spirits enter these fibers, pulling the attached eye towards it.